 NYCHA’s list of unresolved issues grows

-A Tuesday evening report from NY1 revealed that many of the elevators in the authority’s public housing developments have been on the fritz, preventing residents with disabilities from leaving their homes for days – or even, in some cases, for months.
+A Sept.
+3, 2019, report from NY1 revealed that many of the elevators in the authority’s public housing developments have been on the fritz, preventing residents with disabilities from leaving their homes for days – or, in some cases, for months.

 In 2018, NYCHA was hit with a federal lawsuit to fix its enormous backlog of deferred maintenance.
 The lawsuit, however, was dropped after New York City Mayor Bill de Blasio agreed to have the housing authority watched over by a federal monitor – after years of federal disinvestment – and to implement more immediate fixes to NYCHA’s ongoing issues.
 It’s estimated that roughly $32 billion is needed to fix NYCHA’s backlog, but the housing authority said in 2018 it only had about a third of the money it needs.